Algae and Seagrass in the Sanctuary

 Marine algae (aka seaweed), while often referred to as “marine plants”, are not true plants and instead belong to the Kingdom Protista.
 Like true plants, they photosynthesize using chlorophyll, the pigment that appears green; but they also contain other pigments that appear in shades of red and brown, which is why alga species are categorized into green, brown, and red algae.
 Unlike true plants, algae does not have stems, leaves, or flowers.
 The only true marine plants are species of seagrass, which belong to the Plant Kingdom.

 There are over 200 species of algae and two species of seagrass that can be found in Greater Farallones National Marine Sanctuary.
-Below are some of the most common or noteworthy species .
-Learn how our LiMPETS Program monitors many of these species in the Sanctuary.
+Below are some of the most common or noteworthy species.

 Learn more about Sanctuary wildlife.